 12. ELIGIBILITY TO NOMINATE FOR ELECTION:

 No person shall be eligible for election or appointment or be elected or appointed pursuant to this Clause unless the person at the time of closing of nominations:

 12.1 Is an ordinary financial member of the TCA Inc and at least eighteen (18) years of age.

-12.2 In the opinion of the Council, has been a financial member of the TCA Inc, or an ANKC affiliated body, for a continuous period of no less than five (5) years up to and including the closing date for nominations.
+12.2 Has been a financial member of the TCA Inc, or an ANKC affiliated body, for a continuous period of at least five (5) years up to and including the closing date for nominations.

-12.3 In the opinion of Council, has served as a member of the Council of the TCA Inc. or of an ANKC affiliated body, defined in Clause 7, or has held an executive position on a body affiliated with the TCA Inc. or with a body affiliated with a member body of the ANKC for a period or periods in total of not less than two (2) years or in the opinion of Council, has held an executive position on the committee of a body, incorporated under the Incorporations Act, for a period or periods in total of not less than two (2) years, in addition to having held an executive position on a body affiliated with the TCA Inc. or with a body affiliated with a member body of the ANKC for a period or periods in total of not less than one (1) year.
+12.3 Has served as a member of the Council of the TCA Inc. or of an ANKC affiliated body, defined in Clause 7, or has held an executive position on a body affiliated with the TCA Inc. or with a body affiliated with a member body of the ANKC for a period or periods in total of not less than two (2) years or has held an executive position on the committee of a body, incorporated under the Incorporations Act, for a period or periods in total of not less than two (2) years, in addition to having held an executive position on a body affiliated with the TCA Inc. or with a body affiliated with a member body of the ANKC for a period or periods in total of not less than one (1)year.

 12.4 Executive positions are those of President, Vice-President, Treasurer and Secretary